 What I Eat and Drink in a Day

 This may sound silly but as a visual person, my brain tends to associate a healthy meal with colour.
-If I see greens, reds, oranges or yellows on a plate, my mind defines it as nutritious.

 We’ve all heard that the more greens on a plate, the better.
 So I feel like that’s the main guidance that I start with when it comes to putting together a healthy meal: making it colourful with green as the dominant colour.